hanshoglund/vitry/manual.md

 # Musical representation

 Vitry provides a large set of types and functions that simplifies the manipulation of musical data.
-These are  defined in the language itself, giving the user of the power to define structures that operate on exactly the same level of abstraction as those provided with the language.
-Most of this chapter is devoted to descriptions of the standard model, but it shoul be clear that these conventional structures are by no means mandatory.
-On the contrary, the user is highly encouraged to provide alternate representations and the language is designed to faciliate that.
+These are  defined in the language itself, giving the user of the power to define structures that operate on exactly the same level of abstraction as the built-in structures.

 TODO music vs notation